MicrosoftDocs/windows-powershell-docs/docset/windows/appx/add-appxpackage.md

 ```

 ### -RegisterByFamilyName
-Specifies the parameter -MainPackage that define the family name or full name to register.
+Specifies the parameter -MainPackage that defines the family name or full name to be registered.

 ```yaml
 Type: SwitchParameter